rrromchIk/WebTesting/README.md

 # Database

-You can create on your local machine by running sql/db_create.sql script Here you can see db schema
+- You can create on your local machine by running sql/db_create.sql script
+- In order to configure db, you should change src/main/webapp/META-INF/context.xml Here you can see db schema
 ![image](https://user-images.githubusercontent.com/90086332/215562680-89894f8b-b79e-4158-b9af-50a5ddfaf8ea.png)